Curtis Teets · 30-year Columbus restoration veteran.

 Is sewage backup covered by homeowners insurance in Columbus?

 Most Columbus homeowners policies cover sudden sewage backup damage if you carry a sewer/drain rider — standard on most Ohio HO-3 policies.
+Check our water damage cost guide.
 Coverage typically includes cleanup, drying, and antimicrobial treatment but not the sewer line repair. iDry Columbus documents everything your adjuster needs from arrival.
 Call 614-810-0000.

 How dangerous is sewage backup in a house?